mishpag/mishpag/README.md

 # Hi, I'm Michelle—@mishpag

 I have over six years of experience in content writing, technical writing, proposal and grant writing, and editing for the public and nonprofit sectors.
 I have experience writing proposals and documentation for topics in STEM, technology, Higher Education, and Pre-College programs (grades 6-12).
-Some of my most notable proposals are to the National Science Foundation and the US Department of Education.
+Some of my most notable proposals are to the National Science Foundation and the US Department of Education Trio Programs.

 I can quickly grasp new concepts and am willing to learn new things to ensure quality and detailed work.
 Currently, I'm looking to transition into the Software development industry.